 (h) Project Description.
 Applicant shall submit a narrative description of the proposed Project, labeled as Attachment K. The description must contain, at a minimum, the following details: 1) the number of acres of the site (include topography and special features), 2) a description of the surrounding neighborhood, 3) the targeted population for the project (i.e., large families, seniors, etc.), 4) the expected start and completion date of construction/rehabilitation, 5) physical features of the project (i.e., description of buildings, grounds, project amenities, etc.), 6) unit configuration, 7) unit amenities, 8) scope of rehabilitation work, and 9) if applicable, a description of other unique features of the project.
-10) (a) The If the Application is submitted under a non-competitive process, the Application must include a checklist, description of the Project Type and Characteristics, including the construction type and proposed tenant population pursuant to Section 5000 of the CDLAC Regulations.(b) If the Application is submitted under a competitive process, Project Type and Characteristics documentation must be included pursuant to Sections 5000 and 5170 of the CDLAC Regulations. with the Applicant checking as many items as are applicable to the proposed Project.
+10) The Application must include a checklist, Project Type and Characteristics, with the Applicant checking as many items as are applicable to the proposed Project.
 (A)(i) The Project has an existing HAP contract.
 Please attach existing contract as Attachment L, L-1, L-2, etc. (ii) The proposed Project is an Federally Assisted At-Risk Project as defined in Section 5170 of the CDLAC Regulations. (iii) The proposed Project is a Low Income Housing Tax Credit Resyndication Project.
 (B) The proposed Project is a Mixed Income Project as defined in Section 5000 of the CDLAC Regulations.
 (C) The proposed Project is a Rural Project as defined in Section 5000 of the CDLAC Regulations.
 DO NOT CHECK if item (B), above, has been checked.
-(D) The proposed Project is an Acquisition & RehabilitationPreservation Project.
+(D) The proposed Project is an Acquisition & Rehabilitation Preservation Project.
 (E) The proposed Project is a New Construction Project or Adaptive Reuse as defined in Section 5170 of the CDLAC Regulations.
 DO NOT CHECK if item (C), above, has been checked.
 (F) The proposed Project is a single room occupancy (SRO) rental project.
-(G) The proposed Project is an assisted living rental project.
+(G) The proposed Project is a senior citizens rental project.
+(H) The proposed Project is an assisted living rental project.
 (I) The proposed Project is a special needs housing rental project.
 (J) The proposed Project is eligible for the Homeless Set Aside.
 (K) The proposed Project is eligible for the Extremely Low/Very Low Income Set Aside.
 (L) The proposed Project is a BIPOC Project.

 (i) Detailed Unit Affordability Information.
 (1) The application will include the Federal Bond-Election of 20% at 50% Area Median Income, or 40% at 60% Area Median Income.
-(2) For federally assisted a At-rRisk pProjects and 4% low income housing tax credit projects, this shall mean that the Project units must have Gross Rents that are restricted to households whose incomes must be 50% or less of the AMI; or Gross Rents that are restricted to households whose incomes must be 60% or less of the AMI.
+(2) For federally assisted a At-r Risk p Projects and 4% low income housing tax credit projects, this shall mean that the Project units must have Gross Rents that are restricted to households whose incomes must be 50% or less of the AMI; or Gross Rents that are restricted to households whose incomes must be 60% or less of the AMI.
 Applications not meeting this minimum requirement will be deemed incomplete.
 (3) [...]